jonahschlie/mini-gpt/README.md

 - **Input**: Tensor of arbitrary shape.
 - **Output**: Tensor of the same shape, with each element transformed by the GELU function.

-This activation provides smoother behavior than ReLU, which helps stabilize training and improves performance in Transformer-based models such as GPT.

 ---